Bats – Lesson Plan for Preschoolers

 - A single bat can eat 1,200 insects per hour.

-- Bats that don’t eat insects help distribute fruit seeds and pollen.
+- Bats that don’t eat insects, such as Fruit Bats, help distribute fruit seeds and pollen.

 - Scientists say over 95 percent of the rain forest regrowth can be contributed to bats.